Vibrational Modes in Strongly Deformed Nuclei

-where ${\cal N}^{(k)}_i$ is a normalization constant, and $\tilde{f}^{(k)}_{iK}$ denotes the amplitude thus determined.
-While this is a general expression, $K$ is not evenly distributed but is rather concentrated in strongly deformed nuclei.
-These states form

-Given a physical state $|\Psi_k\rangle$, the T-plot displays at the value of the deformation parameters $\beta_2$ and $\gamma$ of each basis vector $| {\phi}^{(i)}\rangle$ a circle whose area expresses the $K$-summed probability $|{\cal N}^{(k)}_i|^2=\sum_{K} |\tilde{f}^{(k)}_{iK}|^2$ \footnote{The T-plot actually uses the $\beta_2$ and $\gamma$ values computed of the vectors $|\phi^{(i)}\rangle$ \cite{utsuno_2015,otsuka_2022} because the orthogonalization linking both sets of states only involves states with very close values of the deformation parameters such that no significant changes of their values occurs between $| \phi_{iK}\rangle$ and $| \tilde{\phi}_{iK}\rangle$.}.
-The T-plot was originally introduced for non-orthogonal basis vectors~\cite{tsunoda2014,otsuka2016}, but is presently made with the orthonormality \cite{otsuka_2022}, in order to incorporate finer details of wave functions.

-In the present work, the ``Phase-specified T-plot (PT-plot)'' is introduced to further incorporate information about the phase of amplitudes, ${\cal N}^{(k)}_i$.
-As the phase of the product $\tilde{f}^{(k)}_{iK} | \tilde{\phi}_{iK}\rangle$ in eq.~(\ref{eq:mcsm_psiK}) is fixed for a given eigenstate $|\Psi_k\rangle$, we extract the information provided by the pattern of this phase over various basis vectors, $| \tilde{\phi}^{(k)}_{i}\rangle$.
-To do so, a reference state $|\Psi_{k=R} \rangle$ is introduced.
-Then, the overlap $ \langle \tilde{\phi}^{(R)}_{i} \,|\, \tilde{\phi}^{(k)}_{i}\rangle$ is calculated.
-This overlap characterizes the relation between the $i$-th basis vectors of the two eigenstates, and appears to be dominantly real, positive or negative, in many cases of present interest as explained later.
+In the present work, the ``Phase-specified T-plot (PT-plot)'' is introduced to further incorporate information about the phase of amplitudes, whereas their magnitudes are considered in the usual T-plot analysis.
+A detailed explanation is given in the End Matter.
+In order to eliminate the phase ambiguity of basis states, we first assign the reference state, $|\Psi_{R} \rangle$, and their basis vectors are used to calculate the amplitudes of basis vectors for the eigenstates of interest.
+Such amplitudes appear to be predominantly real, positive or negative, in many cases of the present interest as stated later.
 Otherwise, they are complex numbers in general.
-The color which the circles are filled with in the PT-plot specifies the sign of such dominating real part of the amplitude.
-The color is then red (yellow) for positive (negative) amplitudes.
-It becomes closer to white in case the situation differs.
+The color filling the PT-plot circles indicates the sign of the real part of the amplitude.
+The color is then red (yellow) for positive (negative) real amplitudes, while it becomes closer to white, as the real part becomes smaller fraction of the corresponding amplitude.

 Figure~\ref{fig:PT_166Er}(a) displays the particle-number-projected Hartree-Fock-Bogoliubov (PNP-HFB) potential energy surface (PES) against $\beta_2$ and $\gamma$.
-Other panels show PT-plots limited to the rectangular area~\footnote{Essentially all significant contributions (i.e. circles) are located within this rectangle for all the eigenstates of present interest.} shown in panel (a) for eight selected eigenstates analyzed against appropriate reference states.
+Other panels show PT-plots limited to the rectangular area~\footnote{Essentially all significant contributions (i.e. circles) are located within this rectangle for all the eigenstates of present interest.} shown in panel (a), for four selected eigenstates.
+Other four eigenstates are similarly analyzed in Appendix.

 By construction, all circles in panel (b) are red given that the $0^+_1$ ground state is analyzed taking itself as the reference state $|\Psi_{R} \rangle$.
 As visible from Fig.~\ref{fig:PT_166Er}(c), the PT-plot of the $0^+_3$ state displays a rather similar distribution of circles aligned perpendicularly to the $\gamma=0^{\circ}$ axis.
 However, the sign of the amplitudes changes in a characteristic way for that excited $0^+$ state.